jairampatel/jairampatel.github.io/_posts/2013-06-30-introducing-shellit-a-reddit-client-for-powershell.md

 Allow users to view comments for all posts
 Warn the user when the link tries to open an image/video (you can’t view an image/video in the PowerShell window).
-Improve the html rendering in the PowerShell window Shellit is open source and you can contribute to it on Github <a href="https://github.com/J-rom/Shellit">here</a>.
+Improve the html rendering in the PowerShell window Shellit is open source and you can contribute to it on Github